amirkdv/biseqt/docs.md

 algorithm, the latter being the hardest to get rid of.

-Regardless, cycle breaking is delegated to `igraph.Graph.feedback_arc_set` which finds a set of edges the removal of which gives an acyclic graph.
+Regardless, cycle breaking is delegated to `igraph.Graph.feedback_arc_set` which finds a set of edges the rembiseqt of which gives an acyclic graph.
 It supports (see [docs](http://igraph.org/python/doc/igraph.GraphBase-class.html#feedback_arc_set)) an optimal, but slow (exponential complexity), integer programming algorithm (presumably something similar to what is dicussed [here](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.31.5137))